p4rkerw/dpcr_design/qPCR/rat/rat Dclk1_related/Dclk1_isoforms/rat_DCLK1_isoforms.md

 # Introduciton
 This qPCR primer design is based on the rat Dclk1 gene and its isoforms detected in RAGE24 long read analysis.
+Due to legacy problems, the DCL primers has been called DCLK1-L-all because we thought this part was only present in L740aa isoform (speaking of human L740) and this pair was put on a SINGLE exon in DCL region.
+The KD primers was called DCLK1-L+S-all for similar reasons and this pair was put on a SINGLE exon in the KD region.

 # Design Principles
 When I design the primers, I usually use Primer Blast, and follow the below principles (the parameters can be more stringent if needed):